jason3067812/Robust_Character_Recognition_System_on_Edge_Computing_Device/System_V1/README.md

 1. model: YOLOv4
   - Function:
-    Step1: detecting the area of characters then
+    1: First detecting the area of characters then
-    Step2: identifying the character
+    2: Then identifying the character in the target area
 3. post-processing algorithms:
   - We have implemented two algorithms to optimize YOLOv4 in character recognition:
     1. Error bounding box detection